 Returning MORE to On-Site WOrk: General Information for All MAUs

-These past 15 months of navigating a global pandemic and the intense challenges it created have truly tested us all.
-As Spartans, we have risen to that challenge and successfully continued our work in advancing knowledge and transforming lives.
+As Spartans, we have risen to the challenge of navigating the intense challenges of a global pandemic and successfully continued our work in advancing knowledge and transforming lives.
 The progress made through safe and effective vaccines gives us great hope for our future, yet it is essential to note that we continue to operate within the pandemic workplace.

 - Health & Safety: Maintaining a continuous focus on the health and safety of all individuals in the MSU community.

 - Meeting our Mission: Ensure the successful delivery of our teaching, research, and outreach imperatives through multiple modalities.

 - Employee Support: Providing leaders with resources to connect and collaborate with all employees ensures their well-being and success in their work.

 - Building Community: Commit to efforts that increase cross-functional work, interpersonal connections and a culture that pursues and embraces understanding.

 Decisions are made within the Major Administrative Units (MAUs).
 To ensure alignment in policy and practices, departments/centers/institutes should first communicate with MAU leadership before moving forward with any workplace decisions relative to returning to the on-site workplace.
 MAUs have the flexibility to determine how their teams work best (in-person, remote, or hybrid), keeping equity and individual team member circumstances in mind.

 It is expected that employees who have student-, faculty- or public-facing roles will be returning, in some capacity, to in-person positions.
 Leaders must support, encourage, and exhibit self-care and a balanced approach to work and personal life to achieve success and avoid burnout in a flexibility-driven workplace.